Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Related Work

-\paragraph{Video Recognition Backbones.} ConvNets have had a long and illustrious history of improving video understanding across several keys areas of video recognition ~\cite{Simonyan2014,Feichtenhofer2016, Carreira2017, Qiu2017, Li2018, Xie2018,Tran2019, Feichtenhofer2019, Wu2019, girdhar2019video, feichtenhofer2020x3d, Zhou2017, jiang2019stm}.
+{\textbf{Video Recognition Backbones.}} ConvNets have had a long and illustrious history of improving video understanding performance~\cite{Simonyan2014,Feichtenhofer2016, Qiu2017, Li2018, Xie2018,Tran2019, Wu2019, girdhar2019video, feichtenhofer2020x3d, Zhou2017, jiang2019stm, slowfast, carreira2017quo}.
+Among those, Slowfast~\cite{slowfast}, which uses a slow pathway and a fast pathway to capture spatial semantics and temporal motion respectively, has been widely adopted for various tasks such as action detection~\cite{slowfast}, untrimmed video classification~\cite{liu2022fineaction} and moment/natural language retrieval~\cite{grauman2022ego4d} for its high efficiency and efficacy.
 Recently, video transformers have ushered in a new life in the field of video representation learning.
-Leveraging long-term temporal connection via the attention mechanism, the transformer has quickly replaced ConvNets as the backbone of choice for several video recognition workloads~\cite{vivit, mvit, mvitv2, mtv, timesformer, vswin}.
-However, most of the computer vision models are vanilla non-reversible architectures.
-In this work, we unleash the potential of reversible models for all such models, which can be finetuned cheaply to be reversible.
-In particular, we show that the pretrained Video Swin Transformer~\cite{vswin} and the convolutional SlowFast model~\cite{slowfast} can be rewired and finetuned reversibly and cheaply, for improving temporal action localization performance with end-to-end training.
+Leveraging long-term temporal connection via the attention mechanism, transformers have quickly gain popularity as the backbone of choice for several video recognition workloads~\cite{vivit, mvit, mvitv2, mtv, timesformer, vswin}.
+Among those, Video Swin Transformer~\cite{vswin} introduces an inductive bias of locality to video transformers, leading to an outstanding speed-accuracy trade-off.
+However, most of the models are vanilla non-reversible architectures.
+In this work, we unleash the potential of reversible architectures for these models such that the good properties of reversible models, \eg memory efficiency, can be infused into them.
+In particular, we show that the pretrained Video Swin Transformer~\cite{vswin} and SlowFast~\cite{slowfast} models can be rewired to be reversible, and finetuned cheaply to improve temporal action localization performance with end-to-end training.